ESSENTIALS OF DIAGNOSIS

 Initial laboratory investigations include a urinalysis and urine culture.
 Microhematuria is defined as three or more red blood cells per high-power field on a microscopic evaluation of the urine.
 A positive dipstick reading for heme merits microscopic examination to confirm or refute the diagnosis of hematuria.
 If hematuria is present, proteinuria, dysmorphic red blood cells, and urinary casts suggest renal origin.
 Irritative voiding symptoms, bacteriuria, and a positive urine culture suggest urinary tract infection, but follow-up urinalysis is important after treatment to ensure resolution of the hematuria.
 An estimate of kidney function should be obtained, since intrinsic kidney disease has implications for further evaluation and management of patients with hematuria.
 Urine cytology and other urinary-based markers are not routinely recommended in the evaluation of asymptomatic microscopic hematuria.

-The upper tract should be imaged using a CT-intravenous pyelogram (CT-IVP), which is an abdominal and pelvic CT scan ...
+The upper tract should be imaged using a CT-intravenous pyelogram (CT-IVP), which is an ...